landarskiy/reuse/README.md

 ### Adapters

-For use default adapters need add follow dependency to project:
+For use default adapters you need to add follow dependency to project:

 ```groovy